tylerquast/CSCI250Capstone/README.md

 To add more classes follow the same format as the examples already provited. an array of LED objects must be passed to each effect and should be worked with as a normal 3 dimensional array.

+*Note: Due to python's strict indentation rules, the original main.py must be run from the terminal rather than an IDE like idle.